Aligarh: Administration

 Aligarh district is divided into five tehsils, namely Kol Tehsil, Khair Tehsil, Atrauli, Gabhana and Iglas.
 These tehsils are further divided into 12 blocks.

 The city is administered by Nagar Nigam Aligarh (Municipal Corporation), which is responsible for performing civic administrative functions administered by Mayor and Municipal Commissioner (PCS Officer).
 Infrastructure development of the city is looked after by the Aligarh Development Authority (ADA) administered by Divisional Commissioner (chairman) and vice-chairman (PCS Officer).

 Aligarh is the headquarters of Aligarh Police Range and Aligarh Division.
 A DIG looks after Aligarh for legal condition and law; a Commissioner looks for four districts of Aligarh Division (Aligarh, Etah, Hathras, Kasganj).

 Demographics

 According to the 2011 Census, Aligarh has a total population of 874,408, of which 461,772 are males and 412,636 are females.
 Population in the age range 0–6 years is 119,543.
 The literacy rate is 59.15%, of which the male literacy rate is 63.42% and female literacy rate is 54.37%.
 The effective literacy rate of 7+ population of Aligarh was 68.5%, of which male literacy rate was 62.9% and the female literacy rate was 70.8%.
 The Scheduled Castes and Scheduled Tribes have a population of 138,184 and 332 respectively.
-There were 147363 households in Aligarh as of 2011.
+There were 147,363 households in Aligarh as of 2011.
 The city lies in the cultural region of Braj.

+Hindi is the most spoken language.
+Urdu is the second-largest language.